gouthamrangarajan/Asp.Net/htmx101/readme.md

 }
 ```

-- call this controller method from htmx
+- call this controller method using htmx

 ```html
 <form